 Natural capital accounting enables the calculation of the monetary value of services provided by assets such as trees, and monitoring of changes in the stocks of those assets and the services they provide.
-Using Government guidelines for natural capital accounting23 the present values of three ecosystem services have been calculated: carbon sequestration, air pollution removal, and avoided runoff.
-Natural capital accounting helps provide an understanding of the long-term value of the current urban forest in Birmingham, Coventry and Solihull, and a baseline for monitoring.
+Using Government guidelines for natural capital accounting24 the present values of three ecosystem services have been calculated: carbon sequestration, air pollution removal and avoided runoff.
+Natural capital accounting helps provide an understanding of the long-term value of the current urban forest in Coventry, and a baseline for monitoring.

 Figure 14 shows the process of applying natural capital accounting principles to a natural asset, to generate annual physical and monetary flows, and a present value.
-First, the natural assets are identified: in this case woods and trees in the study area have been surveyed.
-Their extent (area in hectares, and number of trees) is calculated by i-Tree Eco by extrapolating from survey data. i-Tree Eco uses models of biological function to calculate the delivery of ecosystem services from surveyed trees and extrapolates to give an estimate for the whole urban forest of the study area.
-The per annum value of the benefits provided by these services is calculated by multiplying by unit values (see Table 8).
-Finally, the present value is calculated by estimating the future flows of value over 100 years, to reflect the longevity of renewable natural assets such as trees2.
+First, the natural assets are identified; in this case woods and trees in the Coventry City Council metropolitan district have been surveyed.
+Their extent (area in hectares and number of trees) is calculated by i-Tree Eco by extrapolating from survey data. i-Tree Eco uses models of biological function to calculate the delivery of ecosystem services from surveyed trees and extrapolates to give an estimate for the whole urban forest in Coventry.
+The per annum value of the benefits provided by these services is calculated by multiplying by unit values (see Table 7).
+Finally, the present value is calculated by estimating the future flows of value over 100 years, to reflect the longevity of renewable natural assets such as trees25.

-Table 8 lists the components of natural capital accounts and their application to this study.
+Table 7 lists the components of natural capital accounts and their application to this study.